-Our board is currently constituted with ten director positions, all of which positions are to be elected at the 2009 annual meeting of stockholders.
-The ten directors elected at the annual meeting will hold office until the 2010 annual meeting of stockholders or until their respective successors have been elected and qualified or their earlier death resignation or removal.
+Our board is currently constituted with ten director positions, nine (9) of which positions are to be elected at the 2010 annual meeting of stockholders.
+Thomas J. Frank retired from the board of directors of the company effective September 14, 2009, creating the open directorship position.
+The company currently intends to leave the vacant board position in place at least until the annual meeting of stockholders held in 2011, to allow time to determine whether we wish to fill the position or eliminate it.
+The nine (9) directors elected at the annual meeting will hold office until the 2011 annual meeting of stockholders or until their respective successors have been elected and qualified or their earlier death resignation or removal.
 You may not vote for a greater number of directors than those nominated.